Our guide to having the most fun time at Pondicherry

 November to February: Weather during this time is mild with temperature ranging between 15-30 degree celsius.
 Great time for gorgeous sunrise and sunsets by the sea and spending time outdoors.
 Not to forget, this is the peak season for Pondy and you would find a lot of people at all the places especially during the weekends.

 You can also travel by train as Pondicherry Railway station is well connected to other cities.
-There are bus services too from major cities like Bangalore, Chennai , Coimbatore etc.
+There are Zolpidem Online Reviews bus services too from major cities like Bangalore, Chennai , Coimbatore etc.

 Moving around in Pondicherry

-If you don’t want to drive, then auto rickshaws or tuk-tuks are a great options and are easily available.
+If you don’t want to drive, then https://culturviajes.org/2023/09/14/jv0vvsui2lx auto rickshaws or tuk-tuks are a great option and are easily available.
 The bright yellow tuk-tuks are a pleasure to ride and not very expensive too.
 But do bargain for a price as they quote a bit high.

 Accommodation in Pondicherry

 There is a wide range of properties when it comes to accommodation in Pondicherry.
-But we recommend staying in the White Town area close to the Promenade so that you have the flexibility to visit the beach anytime.
+We recommend staying in the White Town area close to the Promenade so that you have the flexibility to visit the beach anytime.
 Also, White Town is very peaceful, ideal for leisurely walks and is very well connected.
-There are so many good cafes and restaurants too.
+It has so many good cafes and restaurants too.

 Things to Do in Pondicherry